eltonx17/payments_app/README.md

 ## Testing
 - Run tests using `mvn test`
-- Attached simple manual testing document in docs/ folder for reference.
+- A simple manual testing document is available at [docs/tests/manual_testcases.pdf](docs/tests/manual_testcases.pdf).

 ### Payloads
 - OpenAPI/Swagger documentation is placed in the root of the project (openapi.yaml).